electric-sql/electric/website/docs/reference/benchmarks.md

   </a>
 </figure>

-This measures the memory use and time-to-sync-all-the-data-into-all-clients for an increasing number of concurrent clients performing an initial sync of a (500 row) single shape.
-The results show stable memory use with time to sync all data rising roughly linearly up-to 2,000 concurrent clients.
+This measures the memory use and the time to sync all the data into all the clients for an increasing number of concurrent clients performing an initial sync of a 500 row single shape.
+The results show stable memory use with time to sync all data rising roughly linearly up to 2,000 concurrent clients.

 #### 2. A single client syncing a large shape